Key Takeaways

 I signed a contract saying I'm an independent contractor.
 Does that matter?

-Not under the FLSA.
-The FLSA uses an "economic reality" test that looks at the actual working relationship, not what the contract says.
-If the company controls your schedule, provides your equipment, tells you how to do the work, and you cannot profit independently from the arrangement, you are likely an employee regardless of your contract or 1099 status.
+The contract matters, but it is not controlling under the FLSA.
+The economic-reality test looks at the actual working relationship.
+If the company controls your schedule, provides your equipment, tells you how to do the work, and you cannot profit independently from the arrangement, you may be an employee regardless of your contract or 1099 status.

 What if I'm afraid of retaliation?